reowst/sdk/FAQ.md

 ## What games use Network Next?

 Network Next is in production with [Rocket League](https://rocketleague.com) for several months now, and we accelerate millions of players every day.
-We're also live with several other games that aren't announced yet!
+We're also live with several other games we haven't announced yet!

 ## What suppliers work with Network Next?